Learn More About Solar Power Incentives

 There are several Canada-wide solar power incentives including:

-- Canada Greener Homes Loan: offering interest-free financing in additional to the Canada Greener Homes Grant to help you complete some of the more major retrofits recommended by your energy advisor.
+• Canada Greener Homes Loan: offering interest-free financing to help you complete some of the more major retrofits recommended by your energy advisor.
 Find out more

 Provincial and municipal solar programs help Canadians to affordably find the means to go solar and reduce their energy bills.
 While not all provinces offer cost savings programs, check with your municipality to ensure you are not missing out on a local solar rebate program.